thenumbernine/hydro-cl-lua/README.md

 - self-gravitation for some schemes (Euler equations)
 - Z4c from Cao, Hilditch 2011
 - nonlinear Schrodinger equation from Colliander, Simpso, Sulem "Numerical Simulations of the Energy-Supercritical nonlinear Schrodinger equation" 2010
+- Modular system.
+Integrators go in the 'int' folder.
+Schemes go in the 'solver' folder.
+Equations go in the 'eqn' folder.
+The idea is that you can mix and match as you choose, provided the functionality matches up.

 Example Videos: